energietransitie/needforheat-dynamic-analysis/README.md

 # Twomes software repository template
-A template repository for the Twomes project.
+This repository contains source code for the Twomes and Twutility digital twin heat balance models and inverse-grey-box analysis tools that support automated estimation of crucial parameters of buildings, installations and comfort needs in individual homes and utility buildings based on time-series monitoring data.

 ## Table of contents
 * [General info](#general-info)